MicrosoftDocs/power-automate-docs/articles/teams/send-a-message-in-teams.md

 The **Post as** and **Post in** options within the action control all the different combinations of how messages can be posted in Teams.

-## Posting a message as the Flow bot in a Teams Channel
+## Posting a message as the flow bot in a Teams channel

 To send a message as the Flow bot in a Teams Channel select the **Post as** option as **Flow bot** and the **Post in** option as Channel.
 Once you do two additional dynamic inputs show up which allows you to specify the Team and Channel in which to send the message and add your message in the message field.